-To say Kansas City Chiefs quarterback Patrick Mahomes had a great NFL season would be the understatement of a lifetime.
-Seriously, it would be nearly impossible to find any football player in history with a better opening act.
-What’s scary is the 23-year-old is just getting warmed up.
+To say Kansas City Chiefs quarterback Patrick Mahomes had a great NFL season last year would be the understatement of a lifetime.
+It would be nearly impossible to find any football player in NFL history with a better opening act.
+What’s scary is the star signal caller is just getting warmed up.

-From throwing 90-yard bombs during pregame warmups to tossing no-look passes on the run during key moments, the 6-foot-3, 230-pound signal caller dazzled all season long and shattered both franchise and league record books in the process.
+From throwing 90-yard bombs during pregame warmups to tossing no-look passes on the run during key moments, the 6-foot-3, 230-pound Mahomes dazzled all last season and shattered both franchise and league record books in the process.
 That’s why he was named the NFL’s Most Valuable Player in a landslide over New Orleans Saints quarterback Drew Brees.

 But what if someone told you Mahomes’ talents extend well past the football field?
 Could he actually be good at other sports like basketball?
-The answer is yes, and thanks to Faiz Jiwani (@Faiz_Jiwaini), there is proof that Mahomes’ athletic ability is truly out of this world during a local pickup basketball game on Monday night.
+The answer is yes, and thanks to Faiz Jiwani (@Faiz_Jiwaini), there is proof that Mahomes’ athletic ability is truly out of this world during a local pickup basketball game last February.

-It simply wasn’t fair what he did to those poor defenders.
+It simply wasn’t fair what Patrick Mahomees did to those poor defenders.

 First, Mahomes took a hard dribble to the right before crossing over and driving left toward the middle of the floor.
 Then, when another defender came over to help, he faked everyone out before using a spin move on the original defender and finishing with a smooth scoop lay-up.
 There was nothing anyone could do to stop him.

 Mahomes, the NFL MVP who tossed over 5,000 yards and 50 touchdowns in 2018 before the Chiefs lost to the New England Patriots in the AFC Championship and falling one game short of Super Bowl LIII, has been doing this for years.